Two Android smartphones going head to head are the HTC One M8 and the Sony Xperia Z2. 

-Both phones are set to be blockbusters, and are due to be revealed side by side, so why not take a quick moment to match them up in a HTC One+ vs Sony Xperia Z2 review?
+Both phones are unquestionable blockbusters, so why not take a quick moment to match them up in our HTC One M8 vs Sony Xperia Z2 review?

 HTC One+ vs Xperia Z2: Design

 Both phones look incredible if we are to trust the wealth of Xperia Z2 and HTC One+ (or HTC Two) rumours making the rounds on the web.

 The Xperia Z2 is sticking to what it knows, simply slimming down compared to its predecessor, looking as smart and as stylish as ever.